This post was done after the Spurs defeat. With the first paragraph, you'll see which Spurs game it refers to.

 I also think that the impatience we see in the fan base and media don't help.
 I'm not saying that their opinions on players and the manager are wrong as perhaps they aren't good enough, but we do like to jump on players and the manager as soon as things go wrong.

-Indeed ten Hag and some players have been here long enough to have shown signs of improvement but when looking at the manager's first season, he over achieved, last season he was decimated by injuries and this season so far is the only one where I'd say it's mainly on him as he hasn't been good enough.
+Indeed ten Hag and some players have been here long enough to have shown signs of improvement but when looking at the manager's first season, he over achieved, he was decimated by injuries in 23/24, and this season until his sacking, is the only one where I'd say it's mainly on him as he hasn't been good enough.

-However, I do feel that we have shown improvements in our style of play even if there isn't a clear identity.
-But compared to last season, we saw no identity nor style of play.
+However, I did feel that we were displaying signs of improvements in our style of play even if there wasn't a clear identity under the Dutchman.
+But compared to his second season, we saw no identity nor style of play at all.

-We now in general, create good chances, we keep more possession, it isn't given away as easily, we don't concede too many chances.
-The only main worry has not been scoring.
+We then in general, started to create good chances, we kept more possession, didn't give the ball away easily and we didn't concede too many chances.
+The only main worry was not scoring.

 And this is where the impatience comes in and the club culture being a problem.

-If we give the manager a little more time, perhaps we can see this style flourish even more so now that he has a lot of the players he wanted.
+If we give the manager a little more time, perhaps we can see this style flourish even more so if and when he gets the right players.

 Thanks to the culture problem that infects everyone who joins the club though, regardless of who he has and how he wants to play, if the players aren't up for it, then what difference does it make?